dburles/reactive-relations/README.md

 Intelligent reactive relational publications for Meteor

-# This package is new and still experimental
+# WARNING!
+This package is just an experiment!

 However, please try it out!

 ### What is it?